Dallas PPA Print Competition Rules:

 F. Guide prints are required for each entry and must be included on the face of the image either below or along the side artwork.

 Competition Award Guidelines

-g.
-Special awards (Best Color, B/W and Judges’ Choice) will be awarded based on single images throughout the year, and may be given to Active, Aspiring, or Life Members.
+F. Special awards (Top Score B/W, and Judges’ Choice) will be awarded based on single images in the Photographic Open Division throughout the year, and may be given to Active or Life members.

 End of the Year Awards